michelxrf/michelxrf/README.md

 - 🧊 3d
 <br>

-🧲 You can find my games at [Itch.io](https://friendlygecko.itch.io/) 🧲 My full portfolio is at (https://sites.google.com/view/michelredmer/main)
+🧲 You can find my games at [Itch.io](https://friendlygecko.itch.io/) and my full portfolio is at [Link](https://sites.google.com/view/michelredmer/main)